wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 This is typical for LLM-based applications.
 You're automating something that solves a more complex problem so you need more complex tests to check for correctness.
-And to be honest, the test isn't going to cover for all the problems that you'll run into.
+And to be honest, despite your best efforts, the tests arent't going to cover for all the problems that you'll run into.

 However, there's an interesting method that you can use to validate more complex properties of the response by using the LLM itself as an analysis tool.
 I prefer to call this method of testing model-based prompt testing.

-There's a lot of research into prompt testing by employing LLMs to validate the response.
+There's a lot of research into model-based testing approaches for LLM-based applications.
 For example, there's [G-Eval][G_EVAL] that proposes a specific test prompt that scores the response on a single metric.
 Using G-Eval you can for example check if the response is coherent or if it's consistent with the input.
 [GPTScore][GPTSCORE] follows a similar pattern where you employ a prompt with instructions to score a